Reviewed by Annabel

 There is only one main female character in this story and that is Clem’s wife Minna.
 However, she elects to stay behind in the city rather than follow the chaps into the interior – just like Sophie in Eowyn Ivey’s second novel To the Bright Edge of the World (reviewed here).
 This leaves the men to bond, and the touching relationship between Merrick and Raphael is at the heart of this novel.

-Pulley manages to fit an awful lot into The Bedlam Stacks’s 350 or so pages.
-Dare I say it, the first couple of chapters are a little slow, but once Clem arrives it takes off and doesn’t slow down until the last chapter which gives us a fitting and touching ending.
-For all its pace, Pulley’s writing is elegant and to the point, showing no second novel nerves.
-This is a superb story, beautifully told.
+Pulley manages to fit an awful lot into The Bedlam Stacks’s 325 or so pages.
+Dare I say it, the first couple of chapters are a little slow, but once Clem arrives, it takes off and doesn’t slow down until the last chapter which gives us a fitting and touching ending.
+For all its pace, Pulley’s writing is elegant and to the point and shows no second novel nerves, this is a superb story, beautifully told.